205 East 42nd Street, 14th Floor

-Jamie Diaferia counsels leading professional services firms on their media, litigation and crisis communications strategies.
-His clients include Am Law 100 law firms and accounting, financial services and consulting firms, as well as individuals and corporations involved in high-stakes crises and legal battles.
-During the course of Jamie’s two-decade career he has worked behind the scenes of many of the biggest stories in the news, including Enron’s collapse, the Penn State scandal and multiple high-profile civil and criminal prosecutions.
-Jamie is the founder of Infinite Global’s predecessor firm, Infinite PR.
+Jamie Diaferia, founder of Infinite Global, counsels leading professional services firms on their media, litigation and crisis communications strategies.
+His clients include Am Law 200 law firms and accounting, financial services and consulting firms, as well as individuals and corporations involved in high-stakes crises and legal battles.
+For more than two decades, he has worked behind the scenes on many of the biggest stories in the news.

-Jamie has been named one of Lawdragon’s “100 Leading Legal Consultants and Strategists” in 2016-2019 and PR News‘ “50 Game-Changers of PR,” and was ranked by Chambers in its 2018 and 2019 Communications supplement.
+In 2020, Business Insider included Jamie on its list of top crisis PR executives.
+The list recognizes the “18 top public relations experts CEOs scramble to hire in a crisis.”
+He has also been named one of Lawdragon’s “100 Leading Legal Consultants and Strategists” in 2016-2020 and PR News‘ “50 Game-Changers of PR,” and was ranked by Chambers in its 2018 and 2019 Communications supplement.

-Jamie is a graduate of The Taft School, Bucknell University and the University of Connecticut School of Law, where he earned his JD.
-He is admitted to the Connecticut bar.
+Before founding Infinite Global, Jamie was a journalist and lawyer.
+He is a graduate of The Taft School, Bucknell University and the University of Connecticut School of Law.

 “From J.D. to Plan B: It’s time to take a chance on yourself” – The American Bar Association’s Before the Bar blog, January 2020